 If this is checked, the rule is enabled.
 Disabled rules do not block any messages, but they are useful because they prevent SpamSieve from re-learning a rule that you don't want.
 (See Rules and Training.)
-If an auto-trained rule is incorrect, you should generally not disable or delete it; instead, train the message that caused SpamSieve to create the rule.

 Locked

 If this is checked, SpamSieve will keep the rule enabled even if you train it with a message that contradicts the rule.